OpenTreeOfLife/reference-taxonomy/README.md

 - Put previous version in tax/prev_ott/ .
 The taxonomy file name should be taxonomy.tsv, similarly synonyms.tsv and so on.
 (Around version 2.2 the file names changed from no extension to a .tsv extension.)
+  The purpose of prev_ott is to get continuity of identifier assignments.

 - Edit definition of WHICH in Makefile to be new version number, e.g.
   WHICH=2.7.draft13